suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Any or all of these policies may be enabled at once.

-At the completion of each command, a recipient MAY forward that command's reporting policy, the result of the command, the current set of parameters, and the system information consumed by the command to a TODO
+At the completion of each command, a Manifest Processor MAY forward information about the command to a Reporting Engine, which is responsible for reporting boot or update status to a third party.
+The Reporting Engine is entirely implementation-defined, the reporting policy simply facilitates the Reporting Engine's interface to the SUIT Manifest Processor.

- several information elements are provided to an implementation defined subsystem, the Reporting Engine:
+The information elements provided to the Reporting Engine are:

-- The reporting policies
+- The reporting policy
 - The result of the command
-- The parameters consumed by the command
+- The values of parameters consumed by the command
 - The system information consumed by the command

+Together, these elements are called a Record.
+A group of Records is a Report.

-If the component index is set to True or an array when a command is executed with a non-zero reporting policy, then the Reporting Engine MUST receive one Record for each Component, in the order expressed in the Components list or the component index array, respectively.
+If the component index is set to True or an array when a command is executed with a non-zero reporting policy, then the Reporting Engine MUST receive one Record for each Component, in the order expressed in the Components list or the component index array.
 If the dependency index is set to True or an array when a command is executed with a non-zero reporting policy, then the Reporting Engine MUST receive one Record for each Dependency, in the order expressed in the Dependencies list or the component index array, respectively.

-This specification does define a particular format of Records or Reports.
+This specification does not define a particular format of Records or Reports.
 This specification only defines hints to the Reporting Engine for which Records it should aggregate into the Report.
 The Reporting Engine MAY choose to ignore these hints and apply its own policy instead.

-When used in a Invocation Process, the report MAY form the basis of an attestation report.
+When used in a Invocation Procedure, the report MAY form the basis of an attestation report.
 When used in an Update Process, the report MAY form the basis for one or more log entries.

 ### SUIT_Parameters {#secparameters}